 The Importance Of Domestic Violence Counseling

 Domestic violence is a major problem in countries around the world.
-In the United States, nearly 20 people per minute are abused by a domestic partner—more than 10 million women and men per year.
+In the United States, nearly 20 people per minute are abused by a domestic partner—more than 10 million people per year.

 Though the statistics demonstrate otherwise, domestic abuse can be a very isolating experience.
-If you have experienced domestic abuse, you should never feel ashamed for wanting to keep your experience private.
+If you have experienced this abuse, you should never feel ashamed for wanting to keep your experience private.
 Still, you can take comfort in knowing that you are not alone—far from it.

 Forms Of Domestic Abuse

 Not all domestic abuse is the same.
-You are the only person who knows your personal experience and whether anything that goes on in your relationship is abuse.
+You are the only person who knows your personal experience, and whether anything that goes on in your relationship is abuse.
 In general, most domestic violence falls into one of the following categories, and because of the subject matter, it’s sometimes called intimate partner violence, and according to the Center of Disease Control and Prevention (CDC), it’s a major public health concern that can have many forms.
 Online therapy is safe, reliable resource for you to discuss and work through the abuse you are facing.

 Whatever the form of abuse may be, the most important thing to remember is that it is not your fault.
-Domestic violence is solely the fault of the abuser, never the person whom they abuse.
+Any domestic violence case is solely the fault of the abuser, never the person whom they abuse.

 Signs Of Domestic Abuse

 It can be hard to tell if someone is in an abusive relationship from an outside perspective.
 Sometimes the abused person in the relationship is not even fully aware of the fact that their partner's behavior is abusive and committing intimate partner violence.
-While every situation is different, certain warning signs indicate that you or someone you love may be in an abusive relationship, and or at risk for or are already dealing with—domestic violence.
-Rest assured, a healthy relationship shouldn’t have these warning signs include:
+While every situation is different, certain warning signs indicate that you or someone you love may be in an abusive relationship, and/or at risk for—or are already dealing with—domestic violence.
+Rest assured, a healthy relationship shouldn’t have these warning signs, which can include:

 Isolation: An abuser will want to keep the person they are abusing isolated from other people, including close friends and family.
 This keeps the person more dependent on the abuser, as they will become the main person in their life.
 It allows the abuser to gain more control and power over the person they abuse.

-There are many other signs of abuse, and certain isolated instances of these behaviors do not always point to domestic violence.
-But, they do often indicate current or future domestic violence, especially if a partner demonstrates a pattern of this kind of behavior.
-If you have noticed these behaviors in your partner, or notice signs of them in a friend or loved one's relationship, it may be a sign of domestic violence.
+There are many other signs of abuse, and certain isolated instances of these behaviors do not always point to a domestic violence case.
+But they do often indicate current or future domestic violence, especially if a partner demonstrates a pattern of this kind of behavior.
+If you have noticed these behaviors in your intimate partner, or notice signs of them in a friend or loved one's relationship, it may be a sign of domestic violence.